magewirephp/magewire/docs/Features.md

 $magewire = $block->getMagewire();

-// Check if property exists
+// Check if property exists or is not null.
 $magewire->hasFoo();
-// Get property value
+// Get property value.
 $magewire->getFoo();
-// Call a custom method inside your component
+// Call a custom method inside your component (if not set as uncallable).
 $magewire->myCustomMethod();
-// Overwrite a property after the (optional) mount method was executed
+// Overwrite a property after the (optional) mount method was executed.
-$magewire->foo('barbar');
+$magewire->foo = 'barbar';
 ?>
 ```